Running a Chef Business

-These home-cooks, in most cases, have not had their kitchens inspected by the health department, putting the health and safety of their customers at risk.
+These home-cooks, in most cases, have not had their kitchens inspected by the health department or had formal food safety training, putting the health and safety of their customers at risk.

 Few home-cooks have had any training in food safety practices or in professional cooking.
 They simply enjoy cooking and want to make money for doing something that they would have to do anyway - cook dinner.
 The only difference is that they just cook a few extra portions, and get paid to do so.

 Since they have few real overheads, they can offer meals at a much lower price-point than restaurants and Personal Chefs.